-Young puppies are susceptible to Cheyletiellosis although adult dogs can also be affected.
+Young puppies are susceptible to infestation although adult dogs can also get the mites.

-It is highly contagious and can be spread to and from other dogs, cats or humans.
-(When a person is infected, he will develop an itchy rash with small red rounded bumps usually on the arms, trunk, and buttocks.
+Cheyletiellosis is highly contagious and can spread to and from other dogs, cats or humans.
+(When a person has the skin disease, he will develop an itchy rash with small red rounded bumps, usually on the arms, trunk, and buttocks.
 The rash will disappear when the mites on the dog are eradicated.)

-Cheyletiella mites live on the skin surface and die in around 10 days when off their host.
+Cheyletiella mites live on the skin surface and die in around 10 days when they are off their host.

-They are found mostly over the neck and along the back, but occasionally can be found in other parts of the body as well.
+You can find the mites mostly over the neck and along the back of the dog, but occasionally in other parts of the dog’s body as well.

 The reason why Cheyletiellosis is commonly called “walking dandruff” is that, when you carefully examine a dog with Cheyletiella mites, you can see as if the dog’s skin flakes (dandruff) are moving.